cgerling/nfl-rushing/README.md

 docker compose up -d
 ```

+You can visit [localhost:4000](http://localhost:4000) from your browser to interact with the application.

 ### Imports

 You will need to run the imports in order to have any data available in the application.
 For now, you can do so with the command below.